giantswarm/docs/src/content/advanced/gitops/apps/add_appcr.md

 ---
-linkTitle: Add a new App to a Workload cluster
+linkTitle: Add a new App to a Workload Cluster
-title: Add a new App to a Workload cluster
+title: Add a new App to a Workload Cluster
 description: Learn how to deploy and configure applications into Workload clusters using GitOps.
 weight: 50
 menu: